 What are the benefits of partial crowns?

-Partial crowns are preferred over metal fillings for the following reasons:
+Many patients prefer partial crowns over metal fillings for the following reasons:

 - They are durable: The material used in crafting inlays or onlays ensures their durability.
 The hard-wearing and robust materials make the inlays and onlays last for as long as 30 years.

 - Provide increased strength: Metal fillings diminish teeth power by 50 percent.
 However, inlays and onlays help increase teeth strength by up to 75 percent.

-- Prolong tooth life: Inlays and onlays are known to prolong tooth life.
+- Prolong tooth life: Inlays and onlays keep teeth intact.
 Furthermore, the procedure shields the patient from the need for dental treatment in the future.

 Receive dental crown treatment in our Tampa, FL, dental office.
-If you are interested in custom crowns, don’t hesitate to get in touch with us at 813-733-6981 or request a dental appointment online.
+If you are interested in custom crowns, don’t hesitate to contact us at 813-733-6981.
+You can also request a dental appointment online.